 If no available IP addresses exist on the target server, accounts on the remote server that use a dedicated IP address will not transfer.

-In this section of the Account List interface, select the configurations on the remote server that you wish to copy over to a destination server.
+In this section of the Account List interface, select the configuration settings on the remote server that you wish to copy to a destination server.
 You can transfer the following configurations:

 When you transfer remote MySQL databases, the Transfer Tool feature includes any comments associated with the remote MySQL server.
 For more information about remote MySQL comments, read our Remote MySQL documentation.